 The CEL accepts traditional transfer credit (C- or higher) from regionally accredited colleges or universities.
 Up to 47 semester hours may transfer toward an associates degree and up to 90 semester hours may transfer toward a bachelor degree completion program.
 A maximum of 50% of a bachelor degree major's core requirement may be transferred to Rochester College.
+Hours transferred in from other institutions must be completed before the final semester.
 Official transcripts must be submitted from each previously-attended institution.
 See the non-traditional credit section for information regarding credit from institutions that are not regionally accredited.